-In order to convert U.S. dollars into the currency needed to buy a foreign security, or to convert foreign currency received from the sale of a foreign security into U.S. dollars, the Fund may enter into spot currency trades.
-In a spot trade, the Fund agrees to exchange one currency for another at the current exchange rate.
-The Fund may also enter into derivative contracts in which a foreign currency is an underlying asset.
+In order to convert U.S. dollars into the currency needed to buy a foreign security, or to convert foreign currency received from the sale of a foreign security into U.S. dollars, the Fund or the Underlying Fund may enter into spot currency trades.
+In a spot trade, the Fund or the Underlying Fund agree to exchange one currency for another at the current exchange rate.
+The Fund or the Underlying Fund may also enter into derivative contracts in which a foreign currency is an underlying asset.
 The exchange rate for currency derivative contracts may be higher or lower than the spot exchange rate.
-Use of these derivative contracts may increase or decrease the Fund's exposure to currency risks.
-The Fund may use both spot trades and currency derivatives to increase or decrease its exposure to foreign interest rate and/or currency markets.
+Use of these derivative contracts may increase or decrease the Fund and the Underlying Fund's exposure to currency risks.
+The Fund or Underlying Fund may use both spot trades and currency derivatives to increase or decrease its exposure to foreign interest rate and/or currency markets.